bachiisagi/bachiisagi/README.md

 <p align="center">
 multifandom, multishipper, rarepair enjoyer
 <p align="center">
 i really REALLY love all things in the racing scene anything to do with racing i adore (formula 1, street racing aus, fast+furious, etc etc!!!!) i have a lot of racing AU ponies as well as mechanic AU ponies!!!!!
-CEO of street racing AU DRV3
+CEO of street racing AU DRV3 + MHA racers au
 <p align="center">
 mediamates are always welcome to int, as well as ships!
 <p align="center">